A cultural strategy for all Medway's people and places

-A consultation is underway to develop a new Cultural Strategy for Medway that will help shape arts and culture in the City for the next ten years.
+For the last twelve months a consultation has been underway to develop a new Cultural Strategy for Medway that will help shape arts and culture for the next ten years.

-GJG Consultancy supported by evaluation and research specialists Ruth Melville Research (RMR) and The Audience Agency (TAA) are working in partnership with Medway Cultural Partnership and Medway Council to co-develop a new Cultural Strategy for Medway for 2020 – 2030.
+GJG Consultancy supported by evaluation and research specialists Ruth Melville Research (RMR) and The Audience Agency (TAA) have worked together with Medway Cultural Partnership and Medway Council to co-develop a new Cultural Strategy for Medway for 2020 – 2030.

 The GJG Team